 When you fill up at the pump, a federal gas tax is automatically included in your bill.
 But for some uses, such as gas for equipment used in farming or fuel used in commercial aviation, you may be able to claim a tax credit to recoup those federal taxes.
 To claim this credit, you’ll fill out and attach Form 4136.

-Just as with Line 6 above, this last line is a catchall for less-common refundable tax credits.
+Just as with Line 6 above, this last line is a catchall for other payments and less-common refundable tax credits.
 For example, if you’re claiming the health coverage credit, you’ll report it on this line along with a copy of Form 8885.

 Though Schedule 3 isn’t a particularly long or complex document, it packs in a lot of information.
 If you want to claim any of the credits or other income adjustments listed on the revised Schedule 3, it’s important to find out if you qualify for those tax breaks.
 If you use an online tax filing service like Credit Karma Tax® to do your taxes, the service may be able to help you complete and file Schedule 3.